 Munich Cyber Security Conference (MCSC) 2026

-In 2026, the Aspen Institute Germany once again serves as an Institutional Partner of the Munich Cyber Security Conference (MCSC), reaffirming its long-standing commitment to advancing international dialogue on cyber and information security.
+In 2026, the Aspen Institute Germany once again served as an Institutional Partner of the Munich Cyber Security Conference (MCSC), reaffirming its long-standing commitment to advancing international dialogue on cyber and information security.
 As one of the leading global forums in this field, the MCSC brings together high-level representatives from government, industry, academia, and civil society to address the most pressing cyber-related challenges.

-As part of its partnership, Aspen Germany supports the conference organization and plays a key role in developing the annual Conference Report.
+As part of its partnership, Aspen Germany supported the conference organization and plays a key role in developing the annual Conference Report.
 Further information on the MCSC is available online, along with the 2025 Conference Report and Cyber Security Study.

 Munich Security Conference (MSC) 2026